Speech Therapy Process

-At Child Success Center®, we work closely with parents, teachers, and other therapeutic professionals to implement the most effective speech and language strategies available.
+At Child Success Center®, we work closely with parents, teachers, and other professionals to implement the most effective therapeutic speech and language strategies available.
 By working as a team, your child is afforded the greatest opportunity for progress and development.

 Our speech therapy sessions are typically 50 minutes, and are offered both individually or in small groups.
 Sessions are followed by a brief discussion with the parent or caregiver in which we take time to review recommended strategies and practice for home.
 We strongly encourage parent involvement and believe that home practice is an integral part of your child’s speech and language development.
 As a family-centered practice, we also welcome caregivers to attend our speech therapy sessions.
 Together we can make a difference in your child’s life!

-- Awareness of verbal and nonverbal social cues
+- verbal and non-verbal social cues

-- Emotional regulation
+- emotional regulation

 We are now offering the PROMPT method of treatment in our Speech Department.